-Jake Nabel is a Ph.D. candidate in Cornell's Classics Department.
+Jake Nabel earned his Ph.D. in Classics at Cornell in 2017.
 Nabel participated in the Summer Graduate Fellowship in Digital Humanities in 2014.
 As a result of the fellowship, Nabel began work on Parthian Sources Online, a public website containing a collection of Parthian Empire texts with translations, introductions and further readings.

 Project Title: Parthian Sources Online

 Parthian Sources Online (parthiansources.com) is a digital collection of texts from the Parthian empire, one of the biggest and longest-lasting empires of antiquity.
 Under the kings of the Arsacid dynasty (c.
 247 BCE–224 CE), the Parthians ruled a territory that stretched from central Asia in the east to the Euphrates river in the west.
 Their history is a crucial part of the legacy of ancient Iran, though in many respects it is still poorly understood.